BoundlessDrop/style-guide/README.md

 - how to deal with env variables
 - naming custom validation methods and how to deal with them
 - naming variables and methods
-- Gemfile and locales
 - Null objects
 - Making use of the rails CLI
 - When to use constants
-- FRIDA: mention obvious examples of vulnerability